BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Excelsior Springs, Missouri Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction claims and trial support services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house assets which comprise building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the firm brings specialized expertise and local capabilities to the Excelsior Springs region.
+Leveraging from approximately 5000 building and construction related expert designations, the Excelsior Springs, Missouri Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction claims evaluation, testimony, and support services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+In connection with in house personnel which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings specialized expertise and local capabilities to the Excelsior Springs region.

 Construction Expert Witness News & Info